microsoft/WhatTheHack/021-IdentityForApps/Coach/07-admin-graph.md

 ## Tips

 Review the README file for the console app - it has a lot of good information about how the application uses MSGraph.

+The student needs to change the name of the attributes referenced in the [UserService.cs](../Resources/MSGraphApp/src/Services/UserService.cs) file.
+Look for the "TODO" call out for the place to make the change.